Accounting Cost-Volume-Profit Analysis

 $5 - $3

-We can check our answers for the $30,000 and $40,000 profit using the same formula as we applied before:
+We can check our answers for the desired $30,000 and $40,000 profits by using the same formula we applied before:

-Profits = Sale Price x Unit Sales - Variable Costs per Unit x Unit Sales - Fixed Costs
+Profits = Selling Price per Unit x Unit Sales - Variable Costs per Unit x Unit Sales - Fixed Costs

 For the 20,000 units sold, the profits will be calculated as follows:

-And for the 25,000 units, the profit can be determined as shown below:
+And for the 25,000 units sold, the profits can be determined as shown below:

 Profits = 25,000 x $5 - 25,000 x $3 - 10,000 = $40,000

-In both cases, we arrived at the desired level of profits and therefore, our calculations were correct.
+In both cases, we arrived at the desired level of profits and this proves that our calculations were correct.